 As a Christian community striving to follow Jesus Christ, we rejoice in your presence among us.
 Diversity is a gift of grace in Creation, and we would love to see you here.
 At Redeemer, we honor everyone in our tradition of "whoever you are and wherever you are on your spiritual journey, you are welcome here.”

-Our worship is centered on the Eucharist, and is celebrated on Sundays at 10am and on various Holy Days.
+Our worship is centered on Prayer and the Eucharist.
+It is celebrated on Sundays at 10am and on various Holy Days.
 "Laying on of Hands" healing is provided each Sunday at services.
 Communion is open to everyone who chooses to participate.

 Face coverings are still required for all participants except while reading or preaching.
 This allows us to continue maintaining a space for those not yet able to be in mixed-masking situations to worship in person.
 Thank you for helping to care for our congregation and community.